 The Foodbank is just one of numerous United Way agencies helping families in crisis and providing the support they need to achieve financial stability.

-During the summer of 2008, children ages 5–12 from YMCA of Greater Dayton urban summer day camps participated in the YMCA Regional Youth Training Facility at United Theological Seminary in Trotwood.
+For over 30 years, Tom Coffman struggled both with drug addiction and mental health issues.
+After losing everything and being on the verge of homelessness, Tom walked down Main St. in Dayton and happened upon Goodwill Easter Seals Miami Valley, where he walked in, expressed his need for help, and received genuine compassion and respect.
+Tom is now working with GESMV’s Miracle Clubhouse where he is given “support and purpose.”
+5–12 from YMCA of Greater Dayton urban summer day camps participated in the YMCA Regional Youth Training Facility at United Theological Seminary in Trotwood.
 This pilot project focused on increasing physical fitness standards through fitness testing and assessments, intensive swim instruction, and active participation of camp leaders.
 Part of raising standards included collection of physical fitness data on more than 300 day camp children, including the Body Mass Index.
 Children participated in biking, running, tennis, strength training, and swim lessons twice a week.
 Additional activities, events and resources were provided through partnerships with local schools and organizations.

 In 2009, the YMCA urban summer day camp became the testing ground for expansion of the YMCA Regional Youth Training Facility into the YMCA Regional Youth Fitness and Nutrition Initiative.
 This initiative has brought Dayton Children's Lipid Clinic and Dayton-Montgomery County Public Health together with the YMCA to conduct health and fitness screenings.
 Families of children who test as high risk for type II diabetes are given this information and advised to seek the help of the child's primary care physician.